Featuring insights from Chloe Duckworth, CEO of Valence, and Jacob Bailon, Director of Engineering at DATAMARK

 An overlooked strength of sentiment analysis is that it helps agents navigate cultural and linguistic barriers.
 As Jacob Bailon, Director of Engineering at DATAMARK, puts it:

 “It’s not just about analyzing emotional quotient.
-It’s the ability to take tone, cadence, phrasing, and context, and produce a measure that’s more meaningful to me as an agent.”
+It’s the ability to take tone, cadence, phrasing, and context and produce a measure that’s more meaningful to me as an agent.”

 This is crucial when supporting customers and agents globally.
 Subtle inflections in English or Spanish, for instance, can take on different meanings depending on the speaker’s background.